A message from our Vice-Chancellor, Professor Dame Janet Beer

 We continue to review activities around reducing all pay gaps and endeavour to work with minority ethnic employee groups through feedback and active support.

-In 2009 the University joined the Athena SWAN Charter and has been actively addressing gender equality for staff and students.
-We were awarded Athena SWAN Silver status in 2016 and currently 10 Schools and Institutes hold their own awards.
+In 2009 the University joined the Athena Swan Charter and has been actively addressing gender equality for staff and students.
+We were awarded Athena Swan Silver status in 2016 and again in 2022.
+Currently all 12 of our Schools and Institutes hold their own awards.

 University staff can access case studies linked to career paths and information on promotion, annual review and role profiles.

-Find out more about the University salary scales.
+Find out more about the University salary scales (staff intranet page).

 The University has continued to develop career support including the Mentoring Network, Leadership and Management Programmes, and Career Coaching.